The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets: Introduction

 \section{Introduction}

-Nonholonomic systems are mechanical systems with constrains in their velocities that are not derived from constraints in the positions.
+Nonholonomic systems are mechanical systems with constraints in their velocities that are not derived from constraints in the positions.
 Examples include rolling contact constraints and special types of sliding constraints, see e.g. \cite{BlochBook,CushmannBook,BKMM}.
 In this paper we use the hamiltonian viewpoint to nonholonomic systems to study several aspects of their geometry in the presence of symmetries.

-Nonholonomic systems are described by a configuration manifold $Q$, a lagrangian $\Lag: TQ \to \R$, assumed to be of mechanical type, and a non-integrable distribution $D \subset TQ$, defining the permitted velocities of the system.
+Nonholonomic systems are described by a configuration manifold $Q$, a lagrangian $\Lag: TQ \to \R$, assumed to be of mechanical type, and a non-integrable distribution $D \subset TQ$ (i.e., a non-involutive subbundle of $TQ$), defining the permitted velocities of the system.
 These systems admit a hamiltonian formulation (developed e.g. in \cite{BS93,IbLeMaMa1999, MarsdenKoon}) in terms of triples $(\M,\pi_\nh, \Ham_\subM)$, where $\M$ is the submanifold of $T^*Q$ given by the image of the constraint distribution $D$ under the Legendre transform $\L: TQ\to T^*Q$, $\Ham_\subM$ is the restriction to $\M$ of the hamiltonian function on $T^*Q$ corresponding to $\Lag$, and $\pi_\nh$ is a bivector field on $\M$ naturally defined from $D$ and the canonical symplectic form $\Omega_Q$ on $T^*Q$.
 The associated {\it nonholonomic bracket} (see \cite{IbLeMaMa1999,Marle1998,SchaftMaschke1994}) $\{ \cdot , \cdot \}_\nh$ is given by

 and the evolution of the nonholonomic system is given by the flow of the {\it nonholonomic vector field}